jenniferwuyah/cs169hw/hw2/README.md

 0. Create a brand-new Rails app called `rottenpotatoes` (you can choose a different name, but the provided skeleton code won't work out-of-the-box).
-You should now have a `rottenpotatoes` directory, which is the "app root directory" in Rails parlance.
+You should now have a `rottenpotatoes` directory, which is the "app root directory" in Rails parlance.  **Hint:** To create a brand-new Rails app, you don't need to create all its files from scratch.
+"Use the Google" to figure out how Rails itself can create the "skeleton" of a new app for you.

 0. Put that directory immediately under Git version control, and add all the files in it.
 Commit.